STEM WALL CONSTRUCTION

 In comparison, pouring a stem wall will:

 - Create a more stable foundation in varying terrain: When fill dirt is used, stem walls are much more stable than monolithic slabs.
 They are also better suited to accommodate varying elevations and lot conditions.
-In addition, these foundations can raise buildings above flood planes and create a crawl space, if need be.
+In addition, these foundations can raise buildings above floodplains and create a crawl space, if need be.

 - Give your building additional height: Having a taller building can be helpful in several situations.
 First, you may want a taller appearance to your building, which a stem wall can accomplish.
 These structures also provide better water drainage by creating a slope.